cocos/cocos-docs/en/editor/project/index.md

 - **ENABLE_MULTI_TOUCH**: whether to enable multi-touch.

-- **MAX_LABLE_CANVAS_POOL_SIZE**: the maximum number of Canvas objects used by the Label.
-Please adjust it according to the number of Labels in the same scene of the project.
+- **MAX_LABLE_CANVAS_POOL_SIZE**: set the maximum number of Canvas object pools used by the Label, and adjust it according to the number of Labels in the same scene of the project.

 For more specific information and code about the engine macro module, please refer to the [Engine Macro source](https://github.com/cocos-creator/engine/blob/3d/cocos/core/platform/macro.ts#L824).